Dear reader of ADxS.org, please excuse the disruption.

 According to this hypothesis, in SCT the BIS system, which (according to the new RST) primarily has weighing tasks with simultaneously activated BAS and FFS, is also switched off by excessive noradrenaline and dopamine levels (which deactivate the PFC).

-3. Stress response patterns explain ADHD subtypes
+3. Stress response patterns explain ADHD presentation forms

 Family and twin studies have proven hereditary causes for character traits such as extraversion / introversion / neuroticism / harm avoidance as well as personality traits such as affective instability or social avoidance.5